Oak Barton Farm

 Medicinal Herbs

-We are growing more and more medicinal herbs and we encourage all the beautiful wild herbs and medicinal plants to grow where they feel the happiest here at Oak Barton Farm.
-Our medicinal herbs are grown or foraged fresh.
-We will soon be able to dry them to preserve and pass them on.
-Some of our favorites and happiest ones so far are: nettle, lemon balm, plantain, mint, yarrow, chamomile and hawthorn.
+We are growing an ever-expanding range of medicinal herbs and encourage wild herbs and medicinal plants to grow wherever they feel happiest here at Oak Barton Farm.
+Our herbs are grown or foraged fresh, and we are now able to dry and preserve them to share more widely.

 Fruit